airporting/ebics-parser/README.md

 # ebics-parser

-Lightweight and very fast parser, only two dep (date-fns, joi).
-Developed with TS, can be used with ESM only in JS.
-Fully typed.
+Lightweight and very fast parser for EBICS file for Node.js & TypeScript.
+Only two dep (date-fns, joi).

 Used by [Airporting](https://www.airporting.com)